jonathanbossenger/block-theme-course/module-09/02-Locking-Blocks-to-Prevent-User-Changes.md

 Each option applies a specific locking mechanism to the block itself and/or its children:

-- **Lock all:** Catchall for both sub-options:
+- **Lock all:** Catchall for both of its sub-options:
 	- **Disable movement:** Disallows users from moving the block within the editor (doesn't disallow movement of sibling blocks).
 	- **Prevent removal:** Prevents users from removing the block altogether.
 - **Apply to all blocks inside:** Applies the rules selected to all nested blocks.

-> **Note**\
-> As you can see, the ability to lock blocks is available directly via the interface.
+> **Note** As you can see, the ability to lock blocks is available directly via the interface.
 This also means the ability to **unlock** blocks is also available to users.
 From a practical standpoint, locking blocks in themes merely helps prevent accidental movement and removal in complex layouts.
 It is possible to [build custom permissions](https://developer.wordpress.org/block-editor/how-to-guides/curating-the-editor-experience/#locking-apis) around the locking API.
 However, that is outside of the scope of this theme course.

 If you select each of the individual options, you will lock the entire Group block down, preventing it from being moved or removed.
 The following snippet is what the code should look like.
 You can copy and paste it directly into a custom pattern or theme template.